Panko Baked Cauliflower Bites make a great starter or party food.

 These little gems are hard to resist!
 You’ll find yourself popping Panko Baked Cauliflower Bites one after another into you mouth.
 It’s okay though because they’re baked and full of nutrients as well as flavor!

-We had a delicous fried cauliflower appetizer at a local restaurant, Kermit’s Outlaw Kitchen (KOK), recently.
+We had a delicious fried cauliflower appetizer at a local restaurant, Kermit’s Outlaw Kitchen (KOK), recently.
 It was so good, I wanted it as my meal not just as a starter.
 I knew I wanted to try this cauliflower at home.

 These gems are easy to prep, the oven does all the work.
 You just get to enjoy the crunchy texture and heat from the sriracha!